Lasang3012/go-Fort-Smith-Bed-and-Breakfast/readme.md

 # Section 13: Connecting our Application to the Database

-# 107. Connecting our handlers to our new database functions
+# 108. Connecting search availablity to the make reservation page